 Overview

-The messaging feature is a centralized and flexible mechanism used to write text messages to various destinations, such as log files or the display.
+The messaging feature is a centralized and flexible mechanism used to write text messages to various destinations, such as log files,display, waveforms or databases.
 It lets a developer easily insert formatted messages into code and provides the user with powerful and flexible controls to selectively enable or disable groups of messages.

 The three most typical uses for messages are the following: